jkohlin/wordpress-basics/2-ecosystem.md

 Source: https://codex.wordpress.org/Post_Formats

 Remember that the post format value itself **does not** control any behavior or layout.
-It's all up to you as a theme developer what to do with the value, if available.
+It's all up to you as a theme developer what to do with the information.